SFS Degree Requirements and Academic Policies

 Additional Language Policies

 All students are expected to complete the language proficiency requirement prior to study abroad if they are nominated to an English language site or to another site in a language other than the one the student is pursuing to fulfill the requirement.
+Exceptions can be requested by completing the Language Proficiency Acknowledgement Waiver.

 4. Advising

 With an enrollment of about 370 students per class, the undergraduate program of the School of Foreign Service offers an intimate setting within Georgetown University.
-This scale makes it possible for students, faculty members, and deans to interact with one another on a personal basis.
-Each student is able to build up a network of professors with relevant expertise, as well as a rapport with one or more academic deans.
+This scale makes it possible for students, faculty members, and advising deans to interact with one another on a personal basis.
+Each student is able to build up a network of professors with relevant expertise, as well as a rapport with one or more advising deans.
 This structure begins during the first year.
 For example, the professors who teach first-year proseminars get to know their students individually and offer general advice and support.

 The Dean’s Office serves as the point of contact for students, for matters ranging from academic to personal.
 Each entering first-year or transfer student is assigned to one of the Associate and Assistant Deans, who are available via office hours or email throughout the academic year.
 One of their primary responsibilities is to help students work out an academic program that will enable them to complete their studies on schedule while also pursuing interests in elective subjects.
-The deans continue to provide support to students during junior and senior years on a wide variety of subjects, including study abroad.
+The advising deans continue to provide support to students during junior and senior years on a wide variety of subjects, including study abroad.
 They also direct students to members of the faculty who share their interests in one or more areas, and these introductions are among the most fruitful ways of identifying professors to serve as mentors in the major during junior and senior years.
-The deans support the students when they encounter challenges or problems.
+The advising deans support the students when they encounter challenges or problems.

-Advising for BSBGA Students is outlined on the BSBGA page of this Bulletin.
+Advising for BSBGA students is outlined on the BSBGA page of this Bulletin.

 Descriptions of Courses Sponsored by the School